-The behavioral standards of Randall are either specifically outlined in Scripture or drawn from Scripture for the benefit of the College community.
-It is assumed that the individual who voluntarily joins the Randall University community will participate constructively in the life of the College, observing the rules and aiding in any way the purpose of the College.
-Therefore, the student agrees to accept the responsibility of maintaining a Christ-like lifestyle and to demonstrate cooperation in adhering to the expectations of the College as they relate to behavior and discipline.
+The behavioral standards of Randall are either specifically outlined in Scripture or drawn from Scripture for the benefit of the University community.
+It is assumed that the individual who voluntarily joins the Randall University community will participate constructively in the life of the University, observing the rules and aiding in any way the purpose of the University.

+Therefore, the student agrees to accept the responsibility of maintaining a Christ-like lifestyle, on and off campus, and demonstrates cooperation in adhering to the expectations of the University as they relate to behavior and discipline.
+The University may initiate disciplinary action and more investigation for misconduct that occurs, either on or off campus, when the student is in violation of policies that do not reflect Christian principles or reflect highly of Randall University.

-Any student who does not comply with the behavioral standards set forth by the College will be subject to immediate expulsion.
+Any student who does not comply with the behavioral standards set forth by the University will be subject to immediate disciplinary measures, and even expulsion.